Waqar Ahmed Seth: Judicial career

 Seth started his professional career in December 1985 when he was enrolled as an advocate in the lower courts.
 On 24 May 2008, he was enrolled as an advocate of the Supreme Court of Pakistan.
 His judicial career started on 2 August 2011, when he was elevated to the Peshawar High Court as an additional judge.
 In June 2018, he was appointed Chief Justice of Peshawar High Court.

-Seth was inducted into the special court hearing high treason case against Pervez Musharraf in October 2019 as the president of the court.
+Seth was inducted into the special court hearing the high treason case against Pervez Musharraf in October 2019 as the president of the court.
 On 17 December 2019, the three-member bench of this special court awarded death sentence to Musharraf in a short order.
 This short order was criticized by Director General of Inter-Services Public Relations of Pakistan military, General Asif Ghafoor.
-Ghafoor said in his statement that "there was pain and anguish among the rank and file of military" due to this punishment and that Musharraf cannot be a traitor since he served his country for 40 years and fought wars for its defense.
+Ghafoor said in his statement that "there was pain and anguish among the rank and file of the military" due to this punishment and that Musharraf cannot be a traitor since he served his country for 40 years and fought wars for its defence.
 Later, the short order was criticized by government ministers associated with Pakistan Tehreek-e-Insaf, most prominently by Firdous Ashiq Awan and attorney general Anwar Mansoor Khan.

-The special court issued a 169-page long detailed order on 19 December 2019.
+The special court issued a 169-page detailed order on 19 December 2019.
 He was widely criticized by government ministers and legislators associated with Pakistan Tehreek-e-Insaf for his opinionated note about giving an exemplary punishment to Musharraf.
 Seth wrote in paragraph 66 of the judgement that law enforcement agencies of Pakistan should arrest and hang Musharraf till death and if somehow he is able to evade this punishment and dies before the punishment then his body should be dragged and hanged for three days in D-Chowk of Islamabad in front of the Parliament building.
 The reasons he gave for this posthumous punishment were Musharraf's persistent and stubborn delaying tactics to avoid facing the court and ultimately the punishment.
 The judge also directed to bring all those to justice who were responsible to help Musharraf flee from the country.